Who can claim & what you can get

-You'll be eligible if it's determined that you have a 'limited capability for work and work-related activity' (older claims may also be paid for just having a ‘limited capability for work’ but this option was removed for new claims from April 2017).
-Max entitlement: £318.76.
+You'll be eligible if it's determined that you have a 'limited capability for work and work-related activity'.
+Max entitlement: £328.32.

 If you provide a significant amount of care to someone with a disability.
 Max entitlement: £156.45.

-To help towards your housing costs (whether in social housing, privately renting or paying a mortgage).
-Max entitlement dependent on age and circumstances.
+Provides help towards your housing costs (whether in social housing, privately renting or paying a mortgage).
+Max entitlement dependens on your age and circumstances.

 As this is where it starts to get complicated, the best way to see if you're entitled to additional payments is to complete our benefits checker.

 Step 2: Reduce your total allowance if you have any income or savings

 This will include:

 This may be in a bank account.
 If you have less than £6,000 you'll have to declare it but it won't affect your universal credit entitlement.
 Between £6,001 and £16,000 will affect your universal credit amount while anything more than £16,000 will stop you getting universal credit.

 For every £1 of other income you receive, your universal credit payment will reduce by £1 (excludes some benefits, eg, child benefit, disability living allowance, personal independence payment and war pensions).